 Perfect place to get a costume for that infant photo op

-Let’s be real: aren’t most of us are buying Halloween costumes for our 6 month old babies for the adorable photo op?
+Let’s be real: aren’t most of us buying Halloween costumes for our 6 month old babies for the adorable photo op?
 I know I did!
-Infant costumes can cost upwards of $30 at regular retail stores but you can get them for fraction of that price at places like Goodwill.
-All of the infant costumes I spotted at Goodwill Akron was either brand new or like-new condition, most likely worn once or twice for parents to take a photo of the baby.
+Infant costumes can cost upwards of $30 at regular retail stores but you can get them for a fraction of that price at places like Goodwill.
+All of the infant costumes I spotted at Goodwill Akron were either brand new or like-new condition, most likely worn once or twice for parents to take a photo of the baby.
 I picked up a Dalmatian for my little girl and a lion for my nephew.

 Be sure to share your thrifty costumes with us on instagram: #12MonthsofThrifting @dinasdays